Henry Marcus Clark

-Henry Marcus Clark (15 September 1859 - 14 March 1913) was an Australian businessman who built a retailing empire known as Marcus Clark & Co. featuring a chain of Marcus Clark department stores.
+Henry Marcus Clark (15 September 1859 - 14 March 1913) was an Australian businessman who built a retailing empire known as Marcus Clark & Co., which consisted of a chain of Marcus Clark department stores.

 Migration to Australia and entering business

-Clark was born in Liverpool, Lancashire, in 1859, the son of Cuthbert Anthony Clark, a silk merchant, and his wife, Charlotte Mary Clark (née Southee).
-He arrived in Australia from England in 1880, living briefly in Melbourne but soon traveled to Sydney by way of the goldfields at Parkes and Hill End.
+Clark was born in Liverpool, Lancashire, in 1859.
+He was the son of Cuthbert Anthony Clark, a silk merchant, and his wife, Charlotte Mary Clark (née Southee).
+He arrived in Australia from England in 1880, and lived briefly in Melbourne but soon traveled to Sydney by way of the goldfields at Parkes and Hill End.
 In 1882 he arrived in Sydney and was employed in John Kingsbury's drapery store in Newtown.
 In 1883 he married his first wife, and acquired Kingsbury's business.
 The business became Marcus Clark & Co. and rapidly expanded throughout New South Wales.

 Legislative Assembly

 Clark stood unsuccessfully as an independent Free Trade candidate for the electorate of Newtown in the 1891 New South Wales colonial election.